 Preparing perovskite thin films for photovoltaics.

-4. PC70BM deposition: Firstly, prepare a solution of PC70BM (M113) at 50 mg/ml in chlorobenzene.
-This should be placed on a hot-plate at 70°C inside a nitrogen-filled glove-box and stirred for 3 to 5 hours before use.
-For shorter heating times, filtering the solution with a 0.45 µm PTFE filter (C101) is advised.
+Firstly, prepare a solution of PC70BM at 50 mg/ml in chlorobenzene.
+This should be placed on a hot-plate at 70°C inside a glove box and stirred for 3 to 5 hours before use.
+For shorter heating times, filtering the solution with a 0.45 µm PTFE (hydrophobic) filter is advised.
 When you are ready, transfer your perovskite-coated substrates into the glove-box.
 Use a pipette to dispense 20 μl of the PC70BM solution onto the film surface while it is spinning at 1000 rpm on a spin coater.
 Spin-coat for a total of 30s to create a PC70BM film having a thickness of 120 nm.

-5. Cathode deposition: Devices are now ready to be completed via the deposition of the cathode.
-At a base-pressure of <10-6 mbar, thermally evaporate a composite of calcium/aluminium cathode (5 and 100 nm respectively) onto the film surface through a pixelated cathode mask (E341) to define the active area of the device.
-Finally, encapsulate your devices using a glass coverslip (C181) and encapsulation epoxy E131 and then expose to UV radiation (350 nm) for 30 minutes to cure the epoxy.
-Your devices are now ready to be tested and evaluated using the Ossila Push-Fit Test Board (E371) and measurement aperture mask (E361).
+Devices are now ready to be completed via the deposition of the cathode.
+At a base-pressure of <10-6 mbar, thermally evaporate a composite of calcium/aluminium cathode (5 and 100 nm respectively) onto the film surface through a pixelated cathode mask to define the active area of the device.
+Finally, encapsulate your devices using a glass coverslip and encapsulation epoxy E132 and then expose to UV radiation (350 nm) for 30 minutes to cure the epoxy.
+Your devices are now ready to be tested and evaluated using the Solar Cell I-V Test System and measurement aperture mask.

-We show device characteristics for our best pixel fabricated using our process recipe below in Figure 1, using I101 perovskite ink, batch I101-DCW-001.
-Here, devices were tested under a standard AM1.5 Solar Simulator following a reverse bias sweep.
+We show device characteristics for our best pixel fabricated using our process recipe below in the figure below, using I101 perovskite ink, batch I101-DCW-001.
+Here, devices were tested under a standard AM1.5 solar simulator following a reverse bias sweep.
 Here, the best performing device had power conversion efficiency (PCE) of 11.7%, a Voc of 0.96 V, a FF of 73.19% and a Jsc of -16.71 mA/cm2.

 Perovskite Photovoltaic Fabrication Video Guide

-References (please note that Ossila has no formal connection to any of the authors or institutions in these references):
+Please note that Ossila has no formal connection to any of the authors or institutions in these references: